 Why Minor in Creative Writing?

 Learn to tell your stories or embody the lives of characters with a minor in creative writing.
 You'll develop narrative, verse or playwriting skills.
 You'll examine examples of great writing and even present your own work to your classmates.
-With this minor, you'll learn the tools you need to write in a variety of settings from law briefs to technical journals.

 Why Study Creative Writing at CSUN?